The Latest on the EU – US Data Sharing Agreement

 What does this mean for your business?

 Not much at the moment beyond wait and see with a side of prepare for the worst.
-If you’re not sure where to start in creating your privacy strategy, we’re here to chat.
+If you’re not sure where to start, we’re here to chat.

 Is your organization data compliant?